yobuntu/cotiz-counter/README.rst

 If not then a new adhesion starts at the date of the payement.

+Pleaes note that this github is only a mirror for this project, the real home is http://redmine.rebattu.fr/projects/lpe-manager

 Todo:
  * add mail reminders
  * add hall of shame